Pioneering black NASA mathematician Katherine Johnson dies

 Johnson spent her later years encouraging students to enter the fields of science, technology, engineering and mathematics.

+“Just last week, she was giving an interview to a high schooler who wanted to talk to her in French,” Reavis said.
+“She had two degrees.
+One in French, and one in Mathematics.”

-Looking back, she said she had little time to worry about being treated unequally.
+Looking back, Johnson said she had little time to worry about being treated unequally.

 “My dad taught us ‘you are as good as anybody in this town, but you’re no better,’” Johnson told NASA in 2008.
 “I don’t have a feeling of inferiority.
 Never had.
 I’m as good as anybody, but no better.”